Canada to UK plug adapter guide

 Canadian and American plugs share the same flat-pin standards at 120V.
 Everything in our US to UK guide applies — buy a Type G adapter and check labels for 100–240V.

-What Canadians should pack
+What should Canadians pack for the UK?

 • One quality Type G adapter per traveller